imagekit-developer/imagekit-android/README.md

 ## Usage

 ### Initialization
 `urlEndpoint` is the required parameter.
-You can get the value of URL-endpoint from your ImageKit dashboard - https://imagekit.io/dashboard#url-endpoints.
+You can get the value of the URL-endpoint from your ImageKit dashboard - https://imagekit.io/dashboard#url-endpoints.

 `transformationPosition` is optional.
 The default value for this parameter is `TransformationPosition.PATH`.
 Acceptable values are `TransformationPosition.PATH` & `TransformationPosition.QUERY`.

 `defaultUploadPolicy` is optional and only needed if you want to use the SDK for client-side file upload.
 This sets the default constraints for all the upload requests.

-_Note: Do not include your Private Key in any client side code, including this SDK or its initialization._
+_Note: Do not include your Private Key in any client-side code, including this SDK or its initialization._

 ```kotlin
 // In kotlin